Adi-19/Basics_C/Practical/Palindrome/README.md

 1. Push an Element on to Stack
 2. Pop an Element from Stack
 3. Demonstrate how Stack can be used to check Palindrome
-d) Demonstrate Overflow andUnderflow situations on Stack
+4. Demonstrate Overflow andUnderflow situations on Stack
+5. Display the statusof Stack
+6. Exit